langchain-ai/people-researcher/README.md

 Currently there is a single evaluation metric: fraction of the fields that were correctly extracted (per person).
 Correctness is defined differently depending on the field type:

-- fuzzy matching for list og string fields such as `Prior-Companies`
+- fuzzy matching for list of string fields such as `Prior-Companies`
 - fuzzy matches for fields like `Role` / `Company`
 - checking within a certain tolerance (+/- 15%) for `Years-Experience` field